malloydata/malloy/packages/malloy/README.md

 ## Do you have any examples?

 You can find a (very) simple example of writing a CLI for executing Malloy queries [here](https://github.com/looker-open-source/malloy/tree/main/demo/malloy-demo-bq-cli)

+A more realistic and complex use case - we use these libraries to power our VSCode Extension.
+Some examples can be found [here](https://github.com/looker-open-source/malloy/tree/main/vscode-extension/src/extension/commands)